Aloe Blacc

 Egbert Nathaniel Dawkins III (born January 7, 1979), known professionally as Aloe Blacc (/ˈæloʊ ˈblæk/), is an American singer, songwriter, rapper, and record producer.
-He is known for his guest performance on Avicii's 2013 single "Wake Me Up", which peaked on the charts in 22 countries, including in Australia and the UK.
-As a lead artist, he is known for his singles "I Need a Dollar" and "The Man", the latter of which topped the UK Singles Chart.
-Aside from his solo career, Aloe Blacc is also a member of the hip hop duo Emanon, alongside American record producer Exile.
+He is known for his guest performance on Avicii's 2013 single "Wake Me Up", which topped the charts in 22 countries, including in Australia and the UK.
+As a lead artist, he is known for his singles "I Need a Dollar" and "The Man", the latter of which reached number one on the UK singles chart.
+Aside from his solo career, Aloe Blacc is also a member of the hip-hop duo Emanon, alongside American record producer Exile.

 Early life

 Egbert Nathaniel Dawkins III was born on January 7, 1979, in Orange County, California, to Panamanian parents.
 Growing up in Laguna Hills, he began playing a rented trumpet in third grade.
 When it made more sense to buy the instrument, Dawkins had what he later described as a "very specific moment" in his evolution as a musician: "It forced me to be serious about it.
 I couldn't just do it to get out of the classroom", he said in a 2010 interview.
 His exposure to LL Cool J in fourth grade was equally significant.
 "It wasn't too far off from the trumpet moment...I had a hip hop moment and a musician moment".

 A Renaissance Scholar at the University of Southern California, Dawkins majored in linguistics and psychology and graduated in 2001.
 He worked briefly in the corporate sector for Ernst & Young.